 Overview: Digital Post distortion (DPoD) is non-linear processing on the receiver side.
 The receiver might implement variety of techniques with various complexity and performance tradeoffs.
 For example, the UE might implement a post channel equalization non-linear equalization stage that will “invert” the non-linearity introduced by the power amplifier.

 Specification impact: The DPoD requires knowledge of the power amplifier model that can be obtained by signaling from the gNb to the UE

+Potential specification impacts are:

+High level configuration (e.g., UEs capability, list of power amplifier models)

+Introduction of activation of UE post distortion and notification of selected power amplifier model, and possibly training reference signals.

+Signaling for reporting assistance information for gNB digital pre-distortion, and indication to the UE of whether it needs to apply non-linear equalization for a transmission

+Additional considerations/aspects (including any impact to legacy UEs, if any):

+It is the gNB’s task to split transmissions to legacy and enhanced UEs in accordance with transmitted signal quality

 Company Comments on Proposal #5-5